 2. Airline ticket (see 'Purchasing an Airline Ticket' above, if applicable for the course or program you will be participating in).

 3. Spending money.
-Participants on short-courses (1-2 weeks) typically spend about $200 per week on miscellaneous meals (1-2 meals per day), optional extra activities that are not included in the program fee, and the required departure tax of $26 (which must be paid individually when leaving the country--only Visa credit cards accepted).
+Participants on short-courses (1-2 weeks) typically spend about $200 per week on miscellaneous meals (1-2 meals per day) and optional extra activities that are not included in the program fee.
 Those planning to do significant souvenir shopping should increase their budget appropriately.
 Participants on semester programs

-generally spend somewhat less--on average approximately $300 on personal expenses per month (though some have spent as much as $500 or more), depending on personal spending habits and how much recreational traveling you want to do.
+generally spend somewhat less--on average approximately $300 on personal expenses per month (though some have spent as much as $500 or more), depending on personal spending habits and how much recreational travel you want to do.
 Some money can be brought with you in cash, but should be limited due to the risk of loss or theft.
-Traveler's checks are a much safer option, but be advised that they are subject to at least a 1% commission when changing into Colones, the local currency.
+Many places will accept $USD (smaller bills necessary), but it is generally cheaper to pay in the local currency (Colones).
+Credit cards are commonly accepted in Costa Rica, but should not be relied upon exclusively (e.g., in case the system the business uses is not functioning or your card fails to work internationally).
+Also, be advised that credit cards are not accepted everywhere (and even less outside of Costa Rica) and some businesses may charge an additional 3% commission for their use.
 Another good option is to use your ATM card to take money out of your account as you need it through an ATM machine in Costa Rica.
 If you plan to do this, be sure your card will work at a local bank once you arrive (check with your bank before departing).
 'Cirrus' system cards are most accepted throughout the country.
-In addition, money can be wired directly to the local Western Union office (one in San Ramón), but money is given only in local currency.
-Credit cards (Visa most accepted) are valuable for certain circumstances and emergency situations, or if you wish to make a cash advance.
-However, charges for cash advances tend to be very high and credit cards are not accepted everywhere (and even less outside of Costa Rica).
-Note that whichever approach you use, it is a good idea to have some money in U.S. Dollars (cash and/or Traveler's checks) available for traveling, especially out of the country.
-Dollars hold their value better and are accepted anywhere, whereas Colones are not.
 See Banking and Expenses on the 'In-Country Information' page for more details on banking in Costa Rica.